MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/04-Metadata/how-to-get-erc20-metadata-by-symbols.md

 <SetupMoralis node="moralis @moralisweb3/common-evm-utils" python="moralis" />

-## Step 2: Get Pair Address of A Uniswap V3 Liquidity Pool
+## Step 2: Get ERC20 metadata by symbols

-In order to get pair address of a liquidity, Moralis provides you a [getPairAddress](/web3-data-api/evm/reference/get-pair-address) endpoint to do so.
+In order to get ERC20 metadata by symbols, Moralis provides you with an [getTokenMetadataBySymbol](/web3-data-api/evm/reference/get-token-metadata-by-symbol) endpoint.

-Here you'll need three parameters: `token0`, `token1` and `address`.
+Here you'll need two parameters: `symbols` and `chain`.

-Once you've obtained all three parameters, you can copy the following code:
+Once you have obtained the `symbols` and `chain`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';